 4. The book wasn’t available on all retailers

-BookBub readers use many different retailers across our five regions.
+BookBub readers use many different retailers across our four regions.
 We want to send book deals to as many readers as possible.
-A book that’s available on all the major retailers (Amazon Kindle, Barnes & Noble Nook, Apple iBooks, Google Play, and Kobo) and all of BookBub’s available regions (the United States, United Kingdom, Canada, India, and Australia) is more competitive because more of our readers will be able to take advantage of the deal.
+A book that’s available on all the major retailers (Amazon Kindle, Barnes & Noble Nook, Apple iBooks, Google Play, and Kobo) and all of BookBub’s available regions (the United States, United Kingdom, Canada, and Australia) is more competitive because more of our readers will be able to take advantage of the deal.

 We often get submissions for books that are only available on one retailer, and an editor is less likely to accept that submission.
 If we ran that book as a Featured Deal, BookBub members who opted into that category but signed up for a different retailer wouldn’t get a deal in that spot in their email that day.
 Because of this, between two equally competitive books, the editors are more likely to choose the book available on more retailers.